NedaForoutan/Prompt-Engineering/README.md

 Usage:

-  1- Install dependencies:
+  1. Install dependencies:
+    ```sh
     pip install --upgrade openai python-dotenv

-  2- Set up your OpenAI API Key in the script:
+  2. Set up your OpenAI API Key in the script:
     OPEN_API_KEY = "your_openai_api_key"

-  3- Run the script:
+  3. Run the script:
+    ```sh
     python prompts/Prompt-using-OpenAI.py

-  4- Outputs are the misinformation generation and the misinformation detection result for the given text.
+  4. Outputs are the misinformation generation and the misinformation detection result for the given text.

 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.